I tried setting up a spending limit in Claude Enterprise

 Setting Spending Limits

-For this test, I'll set the organization usage limit to $3 and the individual usage limit to $2.
+For this test, I'll set an organizational usage limit of $3 and an individual usage limit of $2.

 Setting Organization Usage Limit